lyteword/chspurgeon-tod/volume-3/psalm-55.md

 # Psalm 55

-**TITLE.**&nbsp;&nbsp;*To the Chief Musician on Neginoth.*&nbsp;Another song to be accompanied by stringed instruments.
+**Title &mdash;**&nbsp;&nbsp;*To the Chief Musician on Neginoth.*&nbsp;Another song to be accompanied by stringed instruments.
 The strain is at one time mournful, and at another softly sweet.
 It needed the chief musician's best care to see that the music was expressive of the sentiment.&nbsp;*Maschil.*&nbsp;It is not a mere personal hymn, there is teaching in it for us all, and where our Lord shines through David, his personal type, there is a great deep of meaning.&nbsp;*Of David.*&nbsp;The man of many conditions, much tried, and much favoured, persecuted but delivered and exalted, was from experience enabled to write such precious verses in which he sets forth not only the sorrows of common pilgrims, but of the Lord of the way himself.

 **SUBJECT.**&nbsp;It would be idle to fix a time, and find an occasion for this Psalm with any dogmatism.
 It reads like a song of the time of Absalom and Ahithophel.
 It was after David had enjoyed peaceful worship (Ps 55:14), when he was or had just been a dweller in a city (Ps 55:9-11), and when he remembered his former roamings in the wilderness.
 Altogether it seems to us to relate to that mournful era when the King was betrayed by his trusted counsellor.
 The spiritual eye ever and anon sees the Son of David and Judas, and the chief priests appearing and disappearing upon the glowing canvas of the Psalm.